peppelongo96/UnicalDown/README.md

 $ node unicaldown.js -u fiscalcode -f urlsFile.txt
 ```
-You can omit the password argument.
+- You can omit the password argument.
 UnicalDown will ask for it interactively and then save it securely in local system's keychain for the next use.
+- Starting from [v1.5](https://github.com/peppelongo96/UnicalDown#v15), [node-notifier](https://www.npmjs.com/package/node-notifier) module is added to enable (by default) a system of native notification for terminated downloading process.
+For this, *if you are upgrading*, you need a clean installation or to just update dependencies by `$ npm install` command.

 #### Show options:
 ```